rickkas7/CloudConfigRK/GoogleSheets.md

 This is a great option for storing per-device configuration for a set of devices in a Google Sheets spreadsheet.
 It makes adding and updating configuration easy, and you can see the values for your fleet at a glance.
 It also makes it easy to replicate settings across a group of devices easily.

+It uses Apps Script, which is included in your G Suite subscription, so you don't need to purchase separate Google Cloud computing resources!

 For more information, see [AN011 - Publish to Google Sheets](https://github.com/particle-iot/app-notes/tree/master/AN011-Publish-to-Google-Sheets) as this note is based on that, but for getting configuration instead of saving data.

 If you're like to learn more about Google Apps Script, these two resources are a good starting point: